openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operations-specifications/matrix/Inverse_14.rst

 .. meta::
-  :description: Learn about Inverse-14 - a matrix operation that computes the inverse or adjoint of one or multiple input matrices.
+  :description: Learn about Inverse-14 - a matrix operation that computes the inverse or adjoint for one matrix or a batch of input matrice.

 **Versioned name**: *Inverse-14*

 **Category**: *Matrix*

-**Short description**: *Inverse* operation computes either the inverse or adjoint (conjugate transposes) of one or more square invertible matrices.
+**Short description**: *Inverse* operation computes either the inverse or adjoint (conjugate transposes) of one or a batch of square invertible matrices.

 **Detailed description**: *Inverse* operation computes the inverse of a square matrix.
 The operation uses LU decomposition with partial pivoting to compute the inverses.